The Joint International Conference Clothing-Body Interaction 2021 is organized by the teams of Prof. Dr. Lukas Capek,

 Chair of Assembly Technology for Textile Products, ITM, TU Dresden, Germany.

 The conference is planned during the new COVID conditions as pure online event.
 It aims to provide a platform for the exchange between the researchers and industrials in the area of the complex interactions between the human body and clothing.
-The engineering development of textile products requires application of interdisciplanary approaches in order to satisfy the high requirements in several areas.
-The deep analysis of a “standard topic” like the comfort of daily clothing requires knowledge and consideration of heat and moisture transfer, body metabolism, air gap between body and clothing, body deformations during the motion, moisture absorbion of the textile layers.
-For functional clothing additional interactions of acting mechanical, chemical or other forces are comming.
+The engineering development of textile products requires application of interdisciplinary approaches in order to satisfy the high requirements in several areas.
+The deep analysis of a “standard topic” like the comfort of daily clothing requires knowledge and consideration of heat and moisture transfer, body metabolism, air gap between body and clothing, body deformations during the motion, moisture absorbtion of the textile layers.
+For functional clothing additional interactions of acting mechanical, chemical or other forces are coming.
 The conference provides unique platform for exchange between the leading experts, researchers and companies in the areas of these interactions.

 Welcome are research papers and industrial presentations in the areas of: